sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

      ![](images/image311.png)

 1. Monitor the deployment status by selecting the **Notifications Bell (1)** icon at the top of the portal.
-In a minute or so, you should see a confirmation of the successful deployment.
+In a minute or so, you should see a confirmation stating that **Updated the Application Gateway**.

      ![](images/image312.png)